rafaelmorenoco/Crash-Injury-Dashboard-Frontend/pages/multiyear/index.md

               }).format(twoDaysAgo);
             })()
       }
-title="Select Time Period"
 name="date_range"
-presetRanges={['Last 7 Days', 'Last 30 Days', 'Last 90 Days', 'Last 6 Months', 'Last 12 Months', 'Month to Today', 'Last Month', 'Year to Today']}
+presetRanges={['Last 7 Days', 'Last 30 Days', 'Month to Today', 'Last Month', 'Year to Today']}
 defaultValue="Year to Today"
 description="By default, there is a two-day lag after the latest update" />